-While there are several Team Leadership models, Hill's Team model is perhaps one of the better known ones as it provides the leader or a designated team member with a mental road map to help diagnose team problems, and then take appropriate action to correct team problems (Northouse, 2007).
+While there are several Team Leadership models, Hill's Team model is perhaps one of the best known ones as it provides the leader or a designated team member with a mental road map to help diagnose team problems, and then take appropriate action to correct team problems (Northouse, 2007).
 This Team Leadership model is built on a number of research projects:

 Hill's Team Leadership Model

 The Four Layers or Steps in the Team Leadership Model

 1. Top layer: Effective team performance begins with leader’s mental model of the situation and then determining if the situation requires Action or Monitoring?